 MATHEMATICS

+ALGEBRA 1B1 1565 1 year 1 credit

-ALGEBRA 1B115651 year1 creditPurpose:To teach and apply the concepts of Algebra 1 at an easier pace and scope.Content:The first semester of Algebra 1 will be taught in one full year.
+Purpose: To teach and apply the concepts of Algebra 1 at an easier pace and

+scope.

+Content: The first semester of Algebra 1 will be taught in one full year.
 ALGEBRA 1B2 1566 1 year 1 credit Purpose: To teach and apply the concepts of Algebra 1 at an easier pace and scope.

 Content: The second semester of Algebra 1 will be taught in one full year.

-ALGEBRA 1 1570 1 year 1 credit
+ALGEBRA 1 1570 1 year 1 credit Purpose: A balanced course designed to give students a solid foundation in basic algebraic concepts and skills and a brief introduction to geometry, basic logic.

-- Purpose: A balanced course designed to give students a solid foundation in basic algebraic concepts and skills and a brief introduction to geometry, basic logic. - Content: Fundamental concepts of variables, properties, real numbers, equations and inequalities, problem solving, graphing, informal geometry, functions, and data analysis. - Special note: Open to all students who have passed Math 8 and have not received their Algebra 1 credit.
+Content: Fundamental concepts of variables, properties, real numbers, equations and inequalities, problem solving, graphing, informal geometry, probability, and data analysis.

-INFORMAL GEOMETRY 1576

-- Purpose: An "informal" approach to geometry will be used.
+Special Note: Open to all ninth grade students and above.
+INFORMAL GEOMETRY 1576 1 year 1 credit Purpose: An "informal" approach to geometry will be used.
 Meaning all the major concepts of geometry will be covered, but without the use of "formal" proofs to do so.
-This course is designed to help you discover, learn, and apply geometry at an easier pace and scope. - Content: You will be challenged to make connections from concrete examples to abstract concepts.
-As in "formal" geometry, you will be expected to use deductive reasoning to solve problems in topics that include congruent triangles, parallel lines, quadrilaterals, polygons, circles, Pythagorean Theorem, area, surface area and volume.
+This course is designed to help you discover, learn, and apply geometry at an easier pace and scope.

+Content: You will be challenged to make connections from concrete examples to abstract concepts.
+As in "formal" geometry, you will be expected to use deductive reasoning to solve problems in topics that include congruent triangles, paralleled lines, polygons, circles, Pythagorean Theorem, areas, and volume.

 Prerequisite: Algebra 1B1 and 1B2 or you must have math dept. approval.

-GEOMETRY 1575 1 year 1 credit
+GEOMETRY 1575 1 year 1 credit Purpose: Geometry is useful, challenging, and logical.
+It gives visual meaning to arithmetic and algebra.

-- Purpose: Geometry is useful, challenging, and logical.
-It gives visual meaning to arithmetic and algebra. - Content: As we become educated, we learn to rely more on reason and proof and less on assumptions and guesswork.
+Content: As we become educated, we learn to rely more on reason and proof and less on assumptions and guesswork.
 One of the main purposes of this class is to help appreciate the power of logic as a tool for understanding the world around you.
 During this course, you will use deductive reasoning to solve problems.
 Some of the topics include congruent triangles, parallel lines, quadrilaterals, polygons, circles, Pythagorean Theorem, area, surface area and volume.